 Robert Ellickson’s book Order without law: How neighbors settle disputes is a short, elegant treatise that distils decades of insightful work.
 He found that written rules are often not followed unless attorneys get involved, and sometimes not even then.
 Ellickson addresses society from top to bottom.
 He doesn’t dwell on practices in organizations, but his observations generalize.
 It is a powerful analysis of a crucial issue as technology use increases: Digital activity reveals that people behave in ways we did not realize and may not like; enforcement of rules is not uniform; and our leaders have flaws.
 And that just scratches the surface.

 Our understanding of digital technology in organizations is still rudimentary.
-No one person has a deep enough knowledge of a large organization to confidently predict effectiveness.
-The challenge is magnified by the pace of technology-wrought organizational change: We peer through a streaky viewfinder as we aim at a moving target.
+No one person has a deep enough knowledge of a large organization to confidently predict the effects of a technology intervention.
+The challenge is magnified by the technology-wrought pace of organizational change: We peer through a streaky viewfinder as we aim at a moving target.

-You might think that by now we should have a handle on it, but we don’t.
+You might think that by now we would have a handle on it, but we don’t.
 Digital technology was first designed to help individuals produce the same output as before, faster or better.
 Group support came in the late 1980s.
 The collapse of the internet bubble in the 2000s revealed how little we understood about technology and organizations.
-Technology was in place before we got serious about understanding the dynamics.
-We bring the large wood horse inside the walls and hope that the soldiers inside are benign.
+Technology was in place before we got serious about understanding the dynamics around using it.
+We bring a large wood horse inside our walls and hope that the soldiers inside are benign.